 Cabrillo Giant grows well in full sun to partial shade and does best with rich, well-drained soil.
 Screen it from wind to avoid breakage of woody branches.

 (Bolivian Mountain Sage) Neon lilac-pink flowers light up the handsome, furry foliage of this distinctive sage from high in the Andes cloud forests.
-Its large, textured leaves have purple undersides.
-Unhappy in dry heat, this is a very showy plant for humid coastal areas.
+Its large, textured leaves have dark, velvety purple undersides.
+Unhappy in dry heat, this is a very showy plant for humid areas.

 In our mild coastal climate, Bolivian Mountain Sage does well in full sun; however, partial shade and ample water are keys to success in hotter, drier areas.
 It also appreciates rich, well-drained soil.